dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 For that reason Fedora CoreOS offers the
-[Fedora CoreOS Config Transpiler](https://github.com/coreos/fcct) (also known as FCCT) that will create Ignition configs from a more user friendly format and also the [ignition-validate](https://github.com/coreos/ignition#config-validation) sub-utility that can be used to verify Ignition config files before attempting to launch a machine.
+[Fedora CoreOS Config Transpiler](https://github.com/coreos/fcct) (also known as FCCT) that will create Ignition configs from a more user friendly format.
+Additionally we offer the [ignition-validate](https://github.com/coreos/ignition#config-validation) sub-utility that can be used to verify Ignition config and catch issues before launching a machine.

 # First Ignition config via the Fedora CoreOS Config Transpiler